kencormack/pistar-lastqso/README.md

 The program also watches the MMDVM log for any errors, or more severe warnings, reported by the MMDVMhost daemon that is the real "engine" behind PI-STAR.
 Any such errors or warnings noted in the MMDVM log are reported by **pistar-lastqso** as they occur, and are tallied.
 The total number of errors and warnings counted (if any) since **pistar-lastqso** was launched by the user, are reported on the exit screen, in a red pop-up box.
 If no errors or warnings were tallied, the red pop-up box does not appear.

 **It is the user's responsibility to judge the severity, and find the fix, for any MMDVM log errors or warnings reported by pistar-lastqso.
 These MMDVM log errors and warnings are not caused, controlled, or solveable, by pistar-lastqso.
-The script only reports what gets logged by the MMDVMhost daemon.  pistar-lastqso does not create, diagnose, or eliminate the logged errors or warnings.**
+The script only reports what gets logged by the MMDVMhost daemon.
+Pistar-lastqso does not create, diagnose, or eliminate the logged errors or warnings.**

 Don't panic if you see a single transient occurrance of something like a "queue overflow" error.
 Things like that may show up occasionally.
 But if you see dozens of them, you will want to look into it.
 Other types of errors may require more research on your part.
 If you need to investigate any errors, search your /var/log/pi-star/MMDVM-YYYY-MM-DD.log for any lines beginning with "E:".
 Warnings are more severe.
 Those can be found in the log, on lines beginning with "W:".